Chess Variant

 Circular Chess

 The board layout consists of four circular rings of sixteen squares each.
 It is the same as if the regular square board were cut in half along the d and e files and were then warped and joined together at both ends.
+Other sub-variants have been developed with even more rings.

 The pieces set up on the same squares as in regular chess and the rules are broadly the same.
-The changed environment that the circular board creates makes for a very interesting chess variant.
+The changed environment that the circular board creates makes for a very interesting battle.
 Because of the different board style the tactics and strategy are completely different.
 Nothing is as it was before!

 Martian Chess